ZhaozhiQIAN/STA135-tweet-sentiment/README.md

 STA135-tweet-sentiment
 ======================

-The codes used in STA135 project are in the folder label.
+The c++ source files used in STA135 project are in the folder label.
+The R scripts used are in the folder R.